SCLu17/font-newg8/README.md

 Modified kerning data was based initially on a package by Gael Garoquaux.

-Modifications are Copyright 2012–2017 by Michael Sharpe (msharpe@ucsd.edu) and are subject to the Aladdin Free Public Licence.
+Modifications are Copyright 2012–2017 by Michael Sharpe (msharpe@ucsd.edu) and Copyright 2021–2022 Bruce S.C.
+Lu, and are subject to the Aladdin Free Public Licence.

-Further behind-the-scenes modifications by Bruce S.C.
-Lu 2021–2022.